-(14) During reception, male and female prisoners shall not be placed in the same cell or unsupervised areas together.
+(12) (Important) During reception, male and female inmates shall not be placed in the same cell or in unsupervised areas together.

-(17) Upon a prisoner's release to another agency, the jail shall document the following information:
+(15) (Important) Upon an inmate's release to another agency, the jail shall document the following information:

-(a) The identity of the receiving officer and their agency when jail staff or jail transportation officers transfer physical custody of the prisoner to the receiving officer;
+(a) The identity of the receiving officer and their agency when jail staff or jail transportation officers transfer physical custody of the inmate to the receiving officer;

-(b) The identity of the receiving agency, when jail transportation agents transfer physical custody of the prisoner to a receiving agency;
+(b) The identity of the receiving agency, when jail transportation agents transfer physical custody of the inmate to a receiving agency;

 (c) The time and date of the release;